MichaelGJennings/midnamaker/README.md

 * Clicking the note number in the Note Editor will play that note on your device.
 This is super helpful for double-checking that, for example, the drums are what you think they are, or even for auditioning sounds.
 * Clicking the patch number for each patch will load that patch on your device, changing patch banks if necessary.
 * You can also issue Bank Select messages to select any of your banks – though frequently devices won't do anything visible on Bank Select until there's a subsequent Program Change.
 * The Tools tab has a little Sysex tool you can use to squirt short SysEx messages at your MIDI device.
+This may not work if your permissions do not enable sysex for this tool.
+You can check if it's set up in the JavaScript Console by entering `toolsManager.checkSysExSupport()` and it'll tell you what's up.

 For now, these functions are hard-coded for MIDI channel 1.